pprebeg/moobench/README.md

 # moobench
-Multiobjective optimization with constraints benchmarks
+Benchmark problems for multiobjective optimization with constraints